Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Your baby will be examined for shoulder or arm problems.
 A broken clavicle (collarbone) or arm in a newborn usually heals on its own in 6 to 8 weeks.
-Your baby's sleeve may be pinned to his clothes, or he may be given a sling to keep his arm from moving.
+Your baby's sleeve may be pinned to his or her clothes, or he or she may be given a sling to keep his or her arm from moving.

 What are the risks of shoulder dystocia?

 - Your baby's broken clavicle may need to be repaired with surgery if it has not healed within 3 months.
-He may have permanent nerve damage in his shoulder, arm, or hand.
-He may need surgery to repair damaged nerves when he is 3 to 6 months old.
-He may have paralysis or develop facial palsy.
-He may have permanent brain damage from hypoxia (lack of oxygen).
+He or she may have permanent nerve damage in his or her shoulder, arm, or hand.
+He or she may need surgery to repair damaged nerves when he or she is 3 to 6 months old.
+He or she may have paralysis or develop facial palsy.
+He or she may have permanent brain damage from hypoxia (lack of oxygen).